 In my most recent project, I compiled a lot of prior research I had done on a brick wall problem about my third great grandmother, Lucinda Keaton.
 I have been trying to find her parents.
 After analyzing all my evidence, I realized that I had enough indirect evidence to hypothesize that her father was William Keaton.

 It’s amazing how entering information into a spreadsheet and analyzing facts can propel you to the next step!
 I had saved tons of screen shots to Evernote without actually reviewing them and fully discovering them.
 Typing them out into a timeline and deciding on the reliability of each fact helped me draw conclusions and develop a research plan to test my hypothesis.
-Give it a try!
+One piece of evidence helped in particular: a land deed from Lucinda’s husband, George Welch and William Keeton, to Whitefield Anthony.
+The fact that Lucinda’s husband owned land with someone named William Keeton was a huge clue that they were related somehow.
+That’s when I decided to go forward with the project to prove that William Keaton was the father of Lucinda Keaton.

 If you want to view the template in Google Sheets, click below to view the spreadsheet and then copy it to your own Google drive by clicking file, “make a copy,” and then select the location you want to save it to in your google drive.